NVIDIA/FasterTransformer/README.md

 | v3.0 | Yes | Yes | Yes | Yes | Yes | No  | No  |
 | v3.1 | Yes | Yes | Yes | Yes | Yes | Yes | No  |
 | v4.0 | Yes | Yes | Yes | Yes | Yes | Yes | Yes |

-### Configuration support matrix

-The following configurations are supported in the FasterTransformer encoder.
-- Batch size (B<sub>1</sub>): smaller or equal to 4096
-- Sequence length (S): smaller or equal to 1024.
-- Head number (H) and size per head (N):
-  - 16 heads * 64 per heads
-  - 12 heads * 64 per heads
-  - 4 heads * 32 per heads
-  - 8 heads * 96 per heads
-- Data type: FP32, FP16 and INT8
-- Any number layer (N<sub>1</sub>) if the memory is enough

-The following configurations are supported in the FasterTransformer decoder and decoding.
-- Batch size (B<sub>1</sub>) * beam width (B<sub>2</sub>): smaller than 1024
-- Beam width: 1, 4, 16, 32 and 64
-- Sequence length (S): smaller than 4096
-- Head number (H): 8,12 and 16
-- Size per head (N): 32, 64 and 96
-- Vocabulary size (V): from 64 to 40000
-- Data type: FP32 and FP16
-- Any number layer (N<sub>2</sub>) if the memory is enough

 ## Setup